-treatment centers.
-With animal assisted therapy, rather than talking to a therapist, clients interact with a horse or dog in a series of exercises designed to strengthen and develop non-verbal and verbal communication, creative thinking, problem solving, leadership, trust, responsibility, confidence and relationship skills.
+Animal-assisted therapy (particularly equine-assisted psychotherapy (EAP) and canine therapy) is one of the most effective experiential therapy forms.
+It has proven fun, nurturing, and therapeutically beneficial for clients in inpatient drug and alcohol treatment centers.
+Rather than talking to a therapist, clients interact with a horse or dog in a series of exercises designed to strengthen and develop non-verbal and verbal communication, creative thinking, problem-solving, leadership, trust, responsibility, confidence, and relationship skills.

-Animal-assisted therapy has been shown to

-be successful in helping individuals with numerous issues other than just substance abuse, including eating disorders, adolescents with emotional problems, and with the rehabilitation of prison inmates.
+Animal-assisted therapy has been shown to help individuals with numerous issues other than just substance abuse, including eating disorders, adolescents with emotional problems, and the rehabilitation of prison inmates.
 The distinctive experience of bonding with an animal offers several advantages.
-Working with an animal often allows individuals to let their guard down and reduce stress, as studies have shown that individuals actually have lower heart rates and stress levels than animals.
+Working with an animal often allows individuals to guard down and reduce stress.
+Studies have shown that individuals have lower heart rates and stress levels than animals.